 When people praise Wakamiya for showing “courage and determination” for picking up coding at 81, she was astonished.
 To her, the whole life is for continuous learning.
 When she wants to do something, she will start immediately.
 She doesn’t waste time thinking about this or that, or worry about failure.
 As she says, If you don’t enjoy it, you can stop at anytime!
 When you code, no one will die from your failure!
 When you are still hesitating, I have already completed my task!

 In this era, not learning has real consequence of daily life.
-A lot of our daily processes such as banking, ordering takeout, filing tax, buying tickets, etc. are digitalized (some are even exclusively digital, meaning that no offline version exists).
+A lot of our daily processes such as banking, ordering takeout, filing tax, buying tickets, etc. are digitalized (some are even exclusively digital without an offline version).
 Not being able to perform these tasks digitally means being blocked out of performing daily functions.
 Sensing this urgency, Wakamiya is very enthusiastic in both boosting digital literacy in seniors, and advising both public and commercial product developers to prioritize elderly accessibility.

 - it’s never too old to learn something new

-- due to her active lifestyle, she is well connected to experts in different disciplines and can quickly ask for advice when she is interested to start a new project
+- due to her active and connected lifestyle, she is well connected to experts in different disciplines and can quickly ask for advice when she is interested to start a new project

 - never say no to any invitation, as one invitation leads to new connections, which leads to the next adventure